-Dividend Policy
+Dividend (IDCW) Policy

-Under the Dividend option, the Trustee will have the discretion to declare the dividend, subject to availability of distributable surplus calculated in accordance with the Regulations.
-The actual declaration of dividend and frequency will inter-alia, depend on availability of distributable surplus calculated in accordance with SEBI (MF) Regulations and the decisions of the Trustee shall be final in this regard.
-There is no assurance or guarantee to the Unit holder as to the rate of dividend nor that the dividend will be paid regularly.
+Under the IDCW option, the Trustee will have the discretion to declare the IDCW, subject to availability of distributable surplus calculated in accordance with the Regulations.
+The actual declaration of IDCW and frequency will inter-alia, depend on availability of distributable surplus calculated in accordance with SEBI (MF) Regulations and the decisions of the Trustee shall be final in this regard.
+There is no assurance or guarantee to the Unit holders as to the rate of IDCW nor that it will be paid regularly.

-The AMC/Trustee reserves the right to change the frequency of declaration of dividend or may provide for additional frequency for declaration of dividend.
+The AMC/Trustee reserves the right to change the frequency of declaration of IDCW or may provide for additional frequency for declaration of IDCW.

-Dividend Distribution Procedure
+IDCW Distribution Procedure

-In accordance with SEBI circular no. SEBI/ IMD/ Cir No. 1/ 64057/06 dated April 4, 2006, the procedure for dividend distribution would be as under:
+In accordance with SEBI circular no. SEBI/IMD/Cir No. 1/64057/06 dated April 4, 2006 and SEBI/HO/IMD/DF2/CIR/P/2021/024 dated March 04, 2021, the procedure for distribution would be as under:

-- 1. Quantum of the dividend and the record date will be fixed by the Trustee.
-Dividend so decided shall be paid, subject to availability of distributable surplus. - Within one calendar day of decision by the Trustee, the AMC shall issue notice to the public communicating the decision about the dividend including the record date, in one English daily newspaper having nationwide circulation as well as in a newspaper published in the language of the region where the head office of the Mutual Fund is situated. - 3.
-Record date shall be the date, which will be considered for the purpose of determining the eligibility of investors whose names appear on the register of Unit holder for receiving dividends.
-The Record Date will be 5 calendar days from the date of issue of notice. - 4.
-The notice will, in font size 10, bold, categorically state that pursuant to payment of the dividend, the NAV of the Scheme would fall to the extent of payout and statutory levy (if applicable). - 5.
-The NAV will be adjusted to the extent of dividend distribution and statutory levy, if any, at the close of Business Hours on record date. - 6.
-Before the issue of such notice, no communication indicating the probable date of dividend declaration in any manner whatsoever will be issued by Mutual Fund.
+- 1. Quantum of IDCW and the record date will be fixed by the Trustee.
+IDCW so decided shall be paid, subject to availability of distributable surplus. - 2.
+Within one calendar day of the decision by the Trustees, AMC shall issue notice to the public communicating the decision including the record date.
+The record date shall be 5 calendar days from the date of publication in at least one English newspaper or in a newspaper published in the language of the region where the Head Office of the mutual fund is situated, whichever is issued earlier. - 3.
+Record date shall be the date, which will be considered for the purpose of determining the eligibility of investors whose names appear on the register of Unit holders for receiving IDCW. - 4.
+The notice will, in font size 10, bold, categorically state that pursuant to payment of dividend, the NAV of the Scheme would fall to the extent of payout and statutory levy (if applicable). - 5.
+The NAV will be adjusted to the extent of IDCW distribution and statutory levy, if any, at the close of business hours on record date.
+Before the issue of such notice, no communication indicating the probable date of IDCW declaration in any manner whatsoever will be issued by Mutual Fund.

-However, the requirement of giving notice shall not be applicable for Dividend options having frequency up to one month.
+However, the requirement of giving notice shall not be applicable for IDCW options having frequency up to one month.